 CA27005 - PMA: Assets used partly for qualifying activity: Allowances and charges

 A person may buy an asset partly to use in a qualifying activity and partly for other purposes.
-An example is a businessman who buys a word processor that he uses to keep his business records and his private financial records.
+An example is a businessman who buys a computer that he uses to keep his business records and his private financial records.
 If the person claims AIA or FYA (if one is available for the period) they must reduce the AIA or FYA on a just and reasonable basis taking account of the extent to which the asset is likely to be used for purposes other than those of the qualifying activity.
 But they must deduct the full AIA or FYA (before the reduction) when they calculate the qualifying expenditure they can add to a pool for WDA.

 Example